Wang-Theo/ME5413_Mobile_Robot_Mapping_Navigation/README.md

 #PPT: Presentation.pptx

-#Video Recording: Due to size limitaion (less than 50), a compressed mp4 was: VideoRecording_Compressed.mp4
+#Video Recording:

-and the complete and high quality uncompressed file can be found in:
+The complete and high quality uncompressed file can be found in:
 ----------------------------------------------------------------------------------------------------
 https://drive.google.com/file/d/1lj-83mchuxrjdUUB504Vcz-bM367FJpr/view?usp=share_link
 -------------------------------------------------------------------------------------------------------

 #Map file
-A 2D projection map file is: /mapfile/map.pgm
+A 2D projection map file is: map.pgm
-A 3D pointcloud map file is:/mapfile/map_pointcloud.pcd

 one version of the 3D pointcloud mapping files can be download in
 ------------------------------------------------------------------------------------------------------------